top of page

-Sure, read around the net if you have narrowed down someone who seems like a genuine spellcaster- just be careful what websites you use when deciding who might be a genuine witch.
-Some websites, like Etsy, eBay and Bonanza have systems in place that make it impossible to make reviews up, so those are always a good start when looking for bonafide magic spell reviews.
+Sure, read around the net if you have narrowed down someone who seems like a genuine spellcaster- just be careful what websites you use when deciding who might be worth purchasing from.
+Some websites, like Etsy, eBay and Bonanza have systems in place that make it impossible to make reviews up, so those are always a good start when looking for bonafide magick spell reviews.
 I have worked on all three, but 2 of them no longer allow spellcasting services (although you will still find people pushing their luck on their selling banned things).
 Just DON'T EXPECT PERFECTION when getting a feel for someone's reputation.
-A genuine spellcaster will not necessarily have a perfect review history for their magic spells.
+A genuine spellcaster will not necessarily have a perfect review history for their magick spells.

-2. A Genuine Spellcaster Will Provide Proof that the Magic Spell Work was Done
+2. A Genuine Spellcaster Will Provide Proof that the Magick Spell Work was Done

-When I began selling my spellcasting services on eBay many years ago, before they banned all witches and sales of magic spells, I wanted to stand out from the crowd.
-I noticed that no other spellcaster out there was providing any kind of proof that the spellcasting service had actually been done, so I decided to offer photographic proof of all the magic spells I cast.
-The common practice was (and still is) to book a magic spell in for a certain day, then send an email to the client to say that the spellcasting has been done.
+When I began selling my spellcasting services on eBay many years ago, before they banned all witches and sales of magick spells, I wanted to stand out from the crowd.
+I noticed that no other spellcaster out there was providing any kind of proof that the spellcasting service had actually been done, so I decided to offer photographic proof of all the magick spells I cast.
+The common practice among "witches" out there is to book a magick spell to be cast on a certain day, then send an email to the client to say that the spellcasting has been done.
+This is what constitutes "proof", apparently.
 I am NOT saying that everybody out there doing things this way is a charlatan; there are many genuine witches out there who simply don't have the time or the inclination to send photographic proof like I do, or perhaps it just hasn't occured to them.
-I'm just saying to be cautious; if you choose someone who offers no proof of the magic spells done (eg photos or a video of the spellcasting being done), just be sure their reputation is decent.
+I'm just saying to be cautious; if you choose someone who offers no proof of the magick spells done (eg photos or a video of the spellcasting being done), how do you know anything has really been done?
+You don't - you are simply taking their word for it.
+Is that wise?
+Well, only you can decide that, but personally, if "I" was a customer, I would want some actual evidence showing me what had been done.

-3. A Real Witch Will Operate a Decent Website that Provides Thorough Information
+3. A Real Witch Will Operate a Website that Provides Thorough Information

 When working out who is a genuine spellcaster, avoid at all costs those "one page" websites, or really small websites with next to no information about anything on them.
-Don't expect a phone number necessarily - the absence of a phone number does not mean the individual is not a genuine spellcaster.
-I do not operate a customer line as I'd have the phone going at all hours, day in, day out, with people asking me question after question that has already been outlined in my FAQ area.
-Or people phoning me up who want to go into detail about all their problems, asking multiple questions about multiple spells, etc. I have to set boundaries on my time and energies.
-I do not have hours each day to field multiple calls.
-This is how it is for most people in my field of work.
+Don't expect a customer service number - the absence of a phone number does not mean the individual is not a genuine spellcaster.
+I do not operate a customer line as I'd have the phone going at all hours of the day and night.
+Instead, I have compiled a thorough "Question and Answer" to the most commonly asked questions in my FAQ area.

 DO look for a good cross section of information about the spellcaster's services.